BLCM/BLCMods/Borderlands 2 mods/Astor/Custom Gears/Plasma Caster/Plasma Caster Hyperion Finesse - Moxxi Edition/ReadMe.md

   - Initial public release
 - v1.0.1, October 25, 2018
   - Correct the wrong line of code (was *Set WeaponTypeDefinition'GD_Weap_SMG.A_Weapons...* instead of *Set GD_Weap_SMG.A_Weapons...*) repeated 9 times by using copy/paste to go faster.
+- v1.0.2, December 10, 2018
+  - Add a toggle option to receive the Finesse as reward to Twelve O'Clock High Round 3 Rematch

 ### Other Recommended Mods:

 Some great mods to check for the *Finesse - Moxxi Edition*: